franklinblanco/league-svc-rust/Readme.md

 - [ ] GetPlayer endpoint should return complete user profile (or at least login + create user)
 - [x] Age groups (Kind of already done)
 - [x] UTC timezone instead of naivedatetime
+- [ ] Interests on signup and changeable (Users have to tell us what their 1-3 favorite sports are)
+- [ ] Chats (Group & DM) KEY FEATURE
+- [ ] Player inviting players to league

+#### Bugs left to fix
+- [ ] Make sure one player can't make 2 leagues at the same time. (maybe by replacing the previous one or deleting)
+- [x] Joining a league should be possible as the owner of the league
+- [x] If a player is kicked out of a league he shouldn't be able to join it again unless invited
+- [ ] Return what state the league player is in on the get_all_leagues player has applied to
+- [ ] Get all players in league endpoint returns players even if they're kicked
+- [ ] Require a token for all endpoints (As this is now a mobile app not a webpage)

 ### Features not for pre-release 0.9
 - [ ] User blocking / blacklisting